Frances Simpson Stevens: Personal life

 Stevens was briefly engaged to Marchese Salimbeni in Florence Italy, but the engagement was discontinued due to World War 1 and Stevens moving back to America.
-On April 19, 1919, Frances was married Prince Dimitry Golitzine (1882–1928), who was then the attaché to the Russian ambassador.
+On April 19, 1919, Frances married Prince Dimitry Golitzine (1882–1928), who was then the attaché to the Russian ambassador.
 The wedding was widely reported and American Art News identified him as a son of the last Prime Minister of Russia, Prince Nikolai Dmitriyevich Golitsyn.
 They had reportedly met at a dinner, when the Prince was attached to the Russian Embassy in Washington.
 They were married in a registrar's office.
 Frances was latterly styled Princess Dimitry Golitzine.
 After honeymooning in California, the couple departed for Vladivostok, where the Prince had a naval command, travelling by way of Japan.
 Frances was his second wife; his first wife was killed in 1918 in Russia, during the aftermath of the Russian Revolution.

 Prince Dimitri Golitzine died on May 12, 1928, in Nice, France.
 Little is known about Stevens' life after her return to America.
 In 1961, she was admitted to Mendocino State Hospital in California and later died in a residential care home as a ward of the State of California on July 18, 1976.